i-doit/api-client-php/.github/pull_request_template.md

 <!--
-First of all, thanks for your pull request!
+Thanks for your pull request!
+Please take a few minutes to fill out the following sections.

-By sending this pull request you accept the following conditions:

-1. I have read the code of conduct and accept it.
-2. I have read the contributing guidelines and accept them.
-3. I accept that my contribution will be licensed under the AGPLv3.
 -->

 Short description